Gambling House (film)

-Gambling House is a 1951 American film noir crime film directed by Ted Tetzlaff and starring Victor Mature, Terry Moore and William Bendix.
+Gambling House is a 1951 American crime film noir directed by Ted Tetzlaff and starring Victor Mature, Terry Moore and William Bendix.

 Plot

-A gangster, Joe Farrow, kills a man after a game of craps.
-He then offers gambler Marc Fury $50,000 if he will take the rap and stand trial.
-Farrow tries to renege on the money, so Fury steals a ledger with information that could put Farrow behind bars.
-While being pursued, Fury slips the ledger into the possession of an immigration social worker, Lynn Warren.
+Gangster Joe Farrow kills a man after a game of craps.
+He offers gambler Marc Fury $50,000 if he will take the rap and stand trial.
+When Farrow tries to renege on the payment, Fury steals a ledger with information that could implicate Farrow.
+While being pursued, Fury slips the ledger into the possession of immigration social worker Lynn Warren.

-Subsequently, Fury is acquitted but immigration officers arrest him, take him to Ellis Island and threaten to deport him; neither he nor his parents ever become naturalized citizens.
-Fury tracks down Lynn Warren and, though the two are drawn romantically to each other, she does not believe his desire to remain in America is well-placed.
+Fury is acquitted, but immigration officers arrest him, take him to Ellis Island and threaten to deport him, as he is not a naturalized citizen.
+Fury finds Lynn and, although they are attracted to each other, she does not believe that his desire to remain in America is genuine.

-Farrow's gunman comes looking for Fury, but ultimately double-crosses his boss.
-When Fury offers the $50,000 to a family that longs desperately to remain in America, Lynn begins to trust him.
+Farrow's gunman seeks Fury but ultimately double-crosses his boss.
+When Fury offers the $50,000 to a family that desperately longs to remain in the country, Lynn begins to trust him.